Medical Assistance Income Trusts

 Upon death of the beneficiary or other termination of the trust, the trustee is responsible for winding up the affairs of the trust and should send notice of the termination, and reason for termination, to the Medicaid Trust Program at the address below.

-At the termination of the trust by death or otherwise, payment of the money left in the trust up to the amount of all medical assistance given to the beneficiary must be paid to "Iowa Department of Human Services."
+At the termination of the trust by death or otherwise, payment of the money left in the trust up to the amount of all medical assistance given to the beneficiary must be paid to "Iowa HHS."
 Payments should be mailed to the same address as the annual reports at:

 Medicaid Trust Program